 Piia Lempiäinen, Project Coordinator

-As a Project Coordinator, Piia is responsible for overseeing the practical side of the project progression, from coordinating meetings and workshops to editorial work.
-She is also responsible for outreach and social media.
+As a Project Coordinator, Piia was responsible for overseeing the practical side of the project progression, from coordinating meetings and workshops to editorial work.
+She was also responsible for outreach and social media, and coordinated the citizen science project.
 Piia holds a MA in Finnish and Nordic History from the University of Helsinki, and her own research focused on medieval and early modern clothing terminology and class.

 Short-term research staff